comixed/comixed/CONTRIBUTING.md

  Source: http://chris.beams.io/posts/git-commit/#seven-rules

 ### Do
- * Write the summary line and description of what you have done in the imperative mood, that is as if you were commanding someone.
-Start the line with "Fix", "Add", "Change" instead of "Fixed", "Added", "Changed".
+ * Write the summary line and description of what you have done in the imperative mood, that is as if you were narrating the changes.
+Start the line with "Fixed", "Added", "Changed" instead of "Fixes", "Adds", "Changes".
  * Always leave the second line blank.
  * Line break the commit message (to make the commit message readable without having to scroll horizontally in gitk).